 According to the Governors Highway Safety Association (GHSA), pedestrian deaths have reached the highest level in decades.

-While this is concerning in and of itself, it’s particularly concerning when you consider that most of us are pedestrians at one point or another.
-Whether we’re crossing the street to get to our parked vehicle or we’re jogging 6 miles to work every morning.
+While this is concerning in and of itself, it’s particularly worrisome when you consider that most of us are pedestrians at one point or another—whether we’re crossing the street to get to our parked vehicle or we’re jogging 6 miles to work every morning.

-The GHSA, a nonprofit group representing the state and territorial highway safety offices, identified several factors contributing to the increase in deaths, including:
+The GHSA, a nonprofit group representing the state and territorial highway safety offices, identified several factors contributing to the increase in deaths.
+These factors are:

 With respect to population growth, it’s no surprise that the 10 states with the highest population growth from 2017-2018 (Arizona, Colorado, Florida, Idaho, North Carolina, Nevada, South Carolina, Utah, Texas, and Washington) experienced a 5% increase in the number of pedestrian fatalities during that time period.

 The GHSA also found that most fatal crashes take place after dark and alcohol played a role in almost half of all fatal pedestrian accidents, whether it was the driver or pedestrian who was drinking.

 The majority of pedestrian accidents are caused by the inattentiveness of a motor vehicle driver or pedestrian.

 A 2022 study from the Insurance Institute for Highway Safety (IIHS) concluded that SUVs, pickups, vans and minivans are significantly more likely than cars to hit pedestrians when making turns, suggesting these large vehicles may not provide a clear view of people crossing the road.

 For example, the report found that the odds of a pedestrian being killed by a vehicle making a left turn at an intersection were 2 times as high for SUVs, 3 times as high for vans, and 4 times as high for pickup trucks as they were for cars.